cunnie/sslip.io/README.md

 Let's try a more complicated setup: we're on our workstation, jammy.nono.io, whose IP addresses are 10.9.9.114 and 2601:646:0100:69f0:0:ff:fe00:72.
-We'd like our workstation to be the DNS server _and_ be the NS record:
+We'd like our workstation to be the DNS server:

 ```bash
 docker run \